Chitradurga Fort: Temples in the fort

 Eighteen temples were built in the upper fort.
 The presiding family deity of the Nayakas of Chitradurga was Goddess Ekanatheswari, an incarnation of Adi Parashakti.
 Ekanatheswari's footprints are sculpted into a block of stones at the entrance of the fort.
 Some of the well-known temples were the Hidimbeswara (an ancient legend is linked to it), Sampige Siddeshwara, Ekanathamma, Phalguneshwara, Gopala Krishna, Lord Hanuman, Subbaraya and Nandi.

 Hidimbeswara temple displays the tooth of Hidimba, the giant (Rakshasa in Sanskrit).
 It is said that Hidimba and his sister Hidimbi, a giantess, used to live in this temple.
 Hidimbi, who fell in love with Bhima (the second of the Pandava brothers of Mahabharata), married him and had a child named Ghatotkacha.
 A large cylinder about 3 m in circumference and 2 m high made of iron plates known as Bheri or Drum of Bheema is also located here.
 A monolithic pillar and two swing frames are also seen at the gate to this temple.
 Sampige Siddheshvara temple is at the foot of the hill.
 In the Gopalakrishna Temple, inscriptions date the idol to the early 14th century.

-In the lower fort, a temple dedicated to the tutelary deity of the Nayaka Palegars, the Uchchangiamma or Uthsavamba, was built amidst the rocks of the fort complex on the hill.

 The Murugarajendra Matha, a famous religious institution of the Lingayats, which was originally located within the fort, is now situated about 2 km to the northwest of Chitradurga.